A Guide for Migraine Patients When in the Emergency Room

 - An advocate.
 A trusted friend or family member has a dual role—they can care for you and ensure you get to the hospital and home again safely.
 But they can also ensure medical questions are answered fully, remember any important instructions, and can make sure you get the care you need.

-Don’t forget to schedule a follow up
+Don’t forget to schedule a follow-up

 If you do end up in the emergency room because of a migraine attack, be sure to schedule a follow-up appointment with the provider that normally cares for your migraine.
 If you currently aren’t seeing a headache specialist, search for one here.
 That way your medical records will be up to date and any changes to your medication schedule can be enacted.
 You will also be able to go over the details of your visit and relay any new information you received from the emergency room doctor.

-Preparation is the key when it comes to living with migraine.
+Preparation is the key when it comes to living with migraines.
 By following the steps outlined here, our hope is that you receive compassionate, prompt, effective help should you ever find yourself in the emergency room for your migraine.
 For more information on whether your migraine symptoms warrant a trip to the emergency room, check out this piece from the American Migraine Foundation resource library.
 If you have questions and would like to speak to us directly, contact us here.